Watering Your New Plants

 The best application method for watering is to concentrate the water at the base of each plant (wherever possible) versus watering from overhead.
 A very basic rule of thumb—shrubs typically need 2x the amount of water than perennials.

-Please Note: If it is necessary to water during mid-day (vs. the recommended morning time), wet foliage can become sun-scorched which can sometimes
+Please Note: If it is necessary to water during mid-day (vs. the recommended morning time), wet foliage can become sun-scorched which can sometimes lead to unsightly marks on the leaves.

 OVER & UNDER WATERING